mrVGM/com.vgm.interpreter/README.md

 For example, if you have a variable `go` containing a unity game object and you want to get the Image component attached to it, you can do it like this:

 `let image = go.GetComponent|"UnityEngine.UI.Image"|();`

+# Semantics
+This section will give details on how the interpretator actually works.

+## Representations of data
+There are 2 base and 2 composite types of data the interpreter works with.
+The two base ones are string wich is represented as a regular c# string and a number, which is stored as a custom class containing a double value.
+The composite types are a c# `List<object>`, corresponding to the literal `[]`, and a c# `Dict<string, object>`, corresponding to the literal `{}`.
+The dictionary is used as a generic object, containing different kinds of values.
+Almost the same as the objects in JavaScript.

+## Scopes
+Scopes are containers for the variables, while the interpreter executes a script.
+Scope is just a dictionary linking a variable name to its value.
+Actually, the interpreter works with a hierarchy of scopes.
+There is a global scope, where some global variables are stored.
+Every time the interpreter starts to execute an operations block, it creates a new child scope to the one it currently operates in.
+When querying the value of a variable, it first checks in the current scope and if the variable can't be found there, it checks the parent scopes.
+When declaring a variable it goes right into the current scope.
+So if for example, you declare a variable `x` inside the operations block if an `if` construct, it can't be accessed outside it.
+It is the same with the parameters of functions.
+Let's look again at the function `f`, declared in the previous section.
+When, for example, `f(5)` is called, what happens is:
+1. A new child scope of the current one is created
+1. The variable `x` (corresponding to the parameter `x` from the function declaration) is created in the new scope
+1. The value `5` is assigned to `x`
+1. The operations block of the function is executed